Tinkerforge/doc/source/Hardware/Bricklets/Temperature.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_temperature_brickv.jpg

-See how the measured values change dependend on the device temperature.
-For example put your finger on the sensor and see the temperature rising.
+Put your finger on the sensor to see the temperature rising (or falling if it is extremely warm in your room).

 You can now go on with writing your own application.
+See the :ref:`Programming Interface <temperature_programming_interfaces>`
-See :ref:`Interface and Coding <temperature_programming_interfaces>` section for the API of the Temperature Bricklet and examples in your programming language.
+section for the API of the Temperature Bricklet and examples in different programming languages.

 .. _temperature_programming_interfaces: